 Sealaska Heritage Institute (SHI) is a Native nonprofit founded in 1980 to perpetuate and enhance Tlingit, Haida and Tsimshian cultures of Southeast Alaska.
-Its goal is to promote cultural diversity and cross-cultural understanding through public services and events.
+Our goal is to promote cultural diversity and cross-cultural understanding through public services and events.
 SHI was established by Sealaska, one of 13 Alaska Native Regional Corporations formed under the Alaska Native Claims Settlement Act, after being conceived by clan leaders, traditional scholars and Elders.
 Our headquarters in the Walter Soboleff Building in downtown Juneau includes a library and archive, a cedar clan house, art installations and exhibits, and a retail store.

 Guided by a Council of Traditional Scholars, Native Artist Committee, and Southeast Regional Language Committee, SHI also conducts social scientific and public policy research that promotes Alaska Native art, culture, history, and education statewide.
 SHI supports an extensive archives and a collection of ethnographic art, which includes the largest collection of Tlingit language material in the world.
 Biennially SHI hosts Celebration, Alaska’s second-largest Native gathering.
 SHI enjoys organizational stability and a reputation for excellence.